thomassidor/tinytricks/README.md

 * Fixed: RM8Base.svg missing or not needed ? (#4)
 * Fixed: Oscillators not oscillating until you change frequency
 * Fixed: Author name formatting in plugin.json
+* Fixed: Proper saving and restoring of hardsync states in oscillator modules
 * Changed: Name from Tiny Trick Modules to Tiny Tricks

 Version 1.1.0